BWibo/3dcitydb-mkdocs/docs/citydb-tool/docker.md

 For each push to the _main_ branch of the [CityDB tool repository](https://github.com/3dcitydb/citydb-tool){target="blank"} we publish a fresh version of the __edge__ image tag.

 !!! warning
-    The `edge` images contain the latest state of development.
+    The `edge` image contains the latest state of development.
 It may contain bugs and should not be used for production purposes.
-Only use these images if you have a specific reason, e.g. test an unreleased feature.
+Only use this image if you have a specific reason, e.g. testing an unreleased feature.

 === "Dockerhub"